EGI-Federation/community.egi.eu/README.md

 If all that is ok, run the playbook, or get your favourite CI tool to do it :
 `ansible-playook -i inventory community.egi.eu.yml`

+## Testing

+The [tests](tests/README.md) directory contains the tests that we expect the service, server and machine to pass.